-In June 2024, AlexRenew issued its first Green bonds and received \$50 million in bond and premium proceeds.
-The bonds were rated AAA by S&P at issuance.
+In June 2024, AlexRenew issued its first green bonds in the amount of \$50 million.
 Funding from the bonds will support three projects in AlexRenew's capital portfolio; including upgrades to its biosolids treatment systems, wastewater screening and pumping facilities, and its filtration processes.